Dean Trust Wigan Special Educational Needs Information Report

 Dean Trust Wigan follow a broad and balanced curriculum across the key stages.
 (More information can be found on the schooll website or via the prospectus available from the main office).
 Through “Quality First Teaching” the school provides a curriculum to meet the needs of all children.
 All lessons offer the challenge and support necessary for each child to learn.
 Differentiation of the curriculum occurs in all lessons through the work set, questions asked, support given or outcomes expected.

 The curriculum is reviewed every year to ensure it is meeting statutory requirements at each key stage.
 Core subjects are delivered in ability based groups with the more creative subjects delivered in mixed ability year group classes; differentiated to meet the individual needs of all the students within a class group.
 The curriculum allows for progression within subjects and across key stages.
 Students in years 7, 8 and 9 follow national curriculum subjects.

 Students in years 10 and 11 are able to make choices of option subjects.
 Students, parents and teachers work collaboratively to choose the most appropriate option choices for each child, depending on academic ability and progress.
-The Academy makes use of options choices available to allow experience of externally supported learning opportunities at local colleges or vocational work training if appropriate for individual students.
+The school makes use of options choices available to allow experience of externally supported learning opportunities at local colleges or vocational work training if appropriate for individual students.
 Wherever possible and appropriate, subjects are accredited using nationally recognised accreditation and examination with appropriate adjustments and support as required.
-Students’ who require access arrangements will have their needs assessed by the school’s Inclusion Manager.
+Students’ who require access arrangements will have their needs assessed by the school’s Inclusion Co-ordinator.
 The Examination Officer will put these arrangements in place for all examinations.

 Individual student assessment of progress against their predicted grades is tracked half termly, students predicted grades are devised using KS2 levels, CAT scores and other nationally recognised assessment tests.